jeffsani/auto-nsc2e/README.md

 </ol>

 <strong>Required Environment Variables</strong></br>
-The following variables and their respective values are required at script runtime so it is suggested they be stored in .bashrc
+The following variables and their respective values are required at script runtime so it is suggested they be stored in .bashrc and or .bash_profile or a local configuration file
 <ul>
    <li>CITRIX_ADC_USER=XXX</li>
    <li>CITRIX_ADC_PASSWORD=XXX</li>
+   <li>SSHPASS=XXX</li>
 </ul>

 <strong>ADC Service Account and Command Policy</strong></br>